| B. Issue of Sheltons' Salary and Alleged Linda Shelton Royalty. With respect to the wages earned by the Sheltons, Danny Shelton

 receives personal inurement from Three Angels, because this

+conclusion is clearly erroneous.
+C. Donated Items and Other Giveaways.
 The hearing judge further erred when she found that Three

 Angels "did not establish that they gave anything away free except